unbit/uwsgi-docs/index.rst

 The uWSGI project
 =================

-The uWSGI project aims at developing a full stack for building (and hosting) clustered/distributed network applications.
+The uWSGI project aims at developing a full stack for building hosting services.

-Mainly targeted at the web and its standards, it has been successfully used in a lot of different contexts.
+Application servers (for various programming languages and protocols), proxies, process managers and monitors are all implemented using a common api and a common configuration style.

-Thanks to its pluggable architecture it can be extended without limits to support more platforms and languages.
+Thanks to its pluggable architecture it can be extended to support more platforms and languages.

 Currently, you can write plugins in C, C++ and Objective-C.

 The "WSGI" part in the name is a tribute to the namesake Python standard, as it has been the first developed plugin for the project.